How to Identify and Handle a Hostile Work Environment

 Hostile Work Environments and the Law

-Law related to a hostile work environment is enforced by the Equal Employment Opportunity Commission (EEOC).
+Laws related to a hostile work environment are enforced by the Equal Employment Opportunity Commission (EEOC).
 Harassment becomes unlawful when either the conduct becomes a requirement to continued employment (or if it affects an employee’s salary or status), or the conduct is considered hostile, abusive, or intimidating.

-Any individual who believes that his or her employment rights have been violated may file a charge of discrimination with the EEOC.
+Any individual who believes that their employment rights have been violated may file a charge of discrimination with the EEOC.
 Charges are filed in three ways: by mail, in person, and by telephone.
 You have to file your complaint within 180 days of the incident.
 There are some opportunities for extension, but it’s good to file as soon as possible.

 It is important to inform yourself about the definition of unlawful harassment in the workplace before filing your claim with the EEOC.
 The organization’s website has an online assessment tool that can help to determine if they will be able to help the situation at hand.

 If the EEOC is unable to solve your problem within six months, or if you feel as if your case is not being handled properly, you can contact a lawyer to discuss other possibilities.